Psykotikism/Mutant_Tanks/INFORMATION.md

 			// How many waves of Tanks can spawn before the regular wave spawner stops.
 			// Note: All Tanks from a previous wave must die before more waves of Tanks can spawn.
+			// Note: This will not work unless the "Regular Mode" setting is set to "1".
 			// Note: Do not change this setting if you are unsure of how it works.
-			// Note: This will not work unless "Regular Mode" is set to "1".
 			// --
 			// 0: OFF
 			// 1-999999: Only allow this number of waves.
 			"Regular Limit"				"999999"

 			// The mode of the regular wave spawner.
+			// Note: This setting does not need the "Regular Wave" setting to be enabled.
 			// Note: Do not change this setting if you are unsure of how it works.
-			// Note: This setting does not need the "Regular Wave" setting to be enabled.
 			// --
 			// 0: Wait for a Tank to spawn before spawning extra Tanks.
 (Recommended)
 			// 1: Use "Regular Wave" to spawn Tanks.
 			"Regular Mode"				"0"

 			// The type of Mutant Tank that will spawn.
-			// Note: This will not work unless "Regular Mode" is set to "1".
+			// Note: This will not work unless the "Regular Mode" setting is set to "1".
 			// --
 			// Separate values with "-".
 			// --